brisbanemakerspace/bms-wiki/policies/safety.md

 You can't work on projects when you're injured!
 But also, it's no fun for anyone.
 At Brisbane Makerspace, safety is extremely important.
 In an environment like ours, there are certain risks that a lot of people aren't normally exposed to.

 ## Safety Incidents
-If a safety incident occurs, no matter how small, it must be reported to the executive committee.
-We will try to capture as many details as possible and keep a record of them, so we can improve our documentation and procedures.
+If a safety incident occurs, no matter how small, it must be reported via the member portal or email to staff.
+Try to capture as many details as possible.
+We'll keep a record of incidents so we can improve our documentation and procedures.

 ## Safety Risks
 You must not do anything that poses an unacceptable safety risk.

 If you see someone about to do something that poses an unacceptable safety risk, you should politely but firmly advise them to stop and explain why.
-If this happens, please let us know so we can improve our documentation and procedures.
+If you have to stop someone, please file an incident report so that we can improve our documentation and procedures.

 ## Drugs and Alcohol
 You must not be under the influence of any illegal drugs or substances while on site.
 You must not use any tools whilst under the influence of alcohol or prescription medication that may cause a safety hazard.